 Trading Levels

-- Options accounts use trading levels that restrict which strategies the customer can use
+- Options accounts use trading levels that restrict which strategies a customer is approved to use

 - Customers must be approved for each level based on their experience and financial profile